vinaytandel94/website/README.md

 I have over come the issue by adding API key from Google and also found the right coordinates for the location (52.639583, -1.128667);,

 #[social media buttons]
 On the contact page I have decided to add social media buttons.

+before uploading the work I have used HTML Validator and Accessibility checker and CSS Validator.
+However, did not managed to solve all the issues as I could not find the right information.